AmberLien/61040-portfolio/assignments/assignment1.md

 5. [Risk of Oversimplification](https://pmc.ncbi.nlm.nih.gov/articles/PMC8241231/): A study from PCORI found that simplifying medical research summaries can improve patient understanding but it also risks omitting crucial details.
 This highlights the need for tools that make information accessible while preserving essential medical content.
 6. [MedlinePlus' Design](https://pmc.ncbi.nlm.nih.gov/articles/PMC1324769): MedlinePlus offers a comprehensive online health information resource.
 While it serves as a valueable tool, users have reported challenges with the complexity of medical terminology and limited interactivity.
 7. [Medical terminology can Confuse Patients](https://med.umn.edu/news/medical-terminology-can-be-confusing-patients): A study published in JAMA Network Open found that medical professionals often use terminology that patients misunderstand.
-For example, 21% of pateints believed the phrase "your tumor is progressing" meant good news.
+For example, 21% of patients believed the phrase "your tumor is progressing" meant good news.
 8. [Missed Treatment Opportunities Due to Miscommunication](https://apponcologysummit.org/medical-jargon-creates-barrier-for-patients-with-cancer-strategies-to-improve-communication): An article from the Advanced Practice Providers Oncology Summit found that communication barriers in cancer patients lead to missed opportunities for early detection and effective treatment.
 9. [Forum Discussions Include Frustrations about Medical Terminology](https://www.reddit.com/r/disability/comments/1chvccl/what_do_we_think_about_using_medical_terminology): Some users in a discussion on a subreddit for disabilities about medical terminology have discussed frustrations with communicating with doctors using medical terminology, making conditions harder to understand.
 10. [Forum Discussions on Language Barriers](https://www.gransnet.com/forums/health/1192254-unable-to-understand-medical-staff-who-speak-limited-english): Some users in a UK-based forum noted the difficulty in addressing medical staff when faced with limited English profficiency.